efronpaduansi/efronpaduansi/README.md

 ### Hi there I'm Efron Paduansi 👋

-- 🔭 I am a student of Informatics Engineering ...
+- 🔭 I am a student of Informatics Engineering
-- 🌱 I’m currently learning PHP, LARAVEL FRAMEWORK & JAVA...
+- 🌱 I’m currently learning PHP, LARAVEL FRAMEWORK & JAVA
-- 🤔 I love to share tutorials about Linux & Programming on my YouTube Channel & Blog ...
+- 🤔 I love to share tutorials about Linux & Programming on my YouTube Channel & Blog
 - 📫 How to reach me ?
 Send your email to hellofrond@yahoo.com or find me on Instagram @efronpaduansi
 - ⚡ Fun fact: I love Coffee & Milk
+- 🤔 How to ask me?
+Visit for more tutorials on Obrolan IT YouTube Channel